TencentCloud/TIMSDK/README_EN.md

 [API Upgrade Guidelines](https://docs.qq.com/sheet/DS3lMdHpoRmpWSEFW)

-## Latest Enhanced Version 6.1.2166 @2022.04.02
+## Latest Enhanced Version 6.2.2363 @2022.04.29

 ### SDK

+- Added the community topic feature.
+- Added the message edit API.
+- Added support for one-to-one message read receipts.
+- Optimized the network quality of the International Site.
+- Fixed the issue where a read message was displayed as unread after the app was uninstalled and reinstalled.
-- Fixed the issue where no data was returned when two or more userIDs were entered for `senderUserIDList` to search for local messages.
+- Fixed the issue where when the profile of a non-friend user was obtained, the values of custom fields cannot be updated after they were changed to null.
+- Fixed the issue where the `lastMsg` of a one-to-one conversation was inconsistent with the `lastMsg` in the message history when both sides sent a message simultaneously.
+- Fixed the issue where after the group owner of a public group approved a group joining request, the callback received by the applicant was incorrect.
-- Fixed the issue where the SDK for Android called back only one message when a user recalled multiple messages with the RESTful API.
+- Fixed the issue where the `nameCard` of a message sent by a user was null when the user checked this message.
-- Fixed occasional crashes in quickly clearing unread messages for Windows.
+- Fixed the issue in some cases where the conversation list was not rearranged after messages were sent.

 ### TUIKit and demo

-- Released the International Edition demo.
-- Switched offline push back to vendor channels.
+- Added the offline push component and simplified the integration process.
-- Switched the login with mobile number to the aPaaS service.
-- Fixed the failure of audio/video call sync across multiple clients.
+- Added support for read receipts for group messages.
+- Added support for the dark theme for iOS.
+- Fixed the issue for Android where the app crashed when an excessively large image was sent and previewed.
+- Fixed the issue for Android where after a video message was sent, the duration displayed in the message was inconsistent with the actual duration of the video.
+- Fixed the issue for Android where a user cannot continue to handle friend requests after the user handled a friend request.

 ## Latest Basic Version 5.1.66 @2021.09.22